Competitor Guide

 Pros

-• Simple, human-centric interface is easy for small teams to adopt without dedicated platform administration.
+• Simple, human-centric interface is easy for small teams to adopt without dedicated platform administration or technical configuration.

 • Reasonable mid-market pricing for teams primarily handling email with modest chat and documentation requirements.